BenxinNiu/robot-game-web-app/README.md

 1. Typically, I'd have a full unit test coverage (jest) and e2e test, but I didn't have time to do so.
 2. I implemented the board to support dynamic sizing, like 6, 8, 9 (the board will adjust itself based on an input).
 But I hard coded to 5 for the time being.
-3. You will find unit test and integration test missing as well.
+3. You will find the unit test and integration test of backend missing as well.
 I'm not happy about it either (I'm always a bit crazy over achieving full coverage).
 But I only got to work on it after work.

 # Local Setup